 - If your sales staff walks the floor with your customers, ensure that they keep proper distance.

-- Adjust your store layout to accommodate the distance.
+- Adjust your store layout or dispensary design to accommodate the distance.
 This may mean moving a terminal to another area of the store temporarily.

 - Measure out a six foot distance within your dispensary by marking the floor with tape.
 This will give your patients/customers a visual of where they need to be to maintain safe distance.
 You can also implement this tactic outside to accommodate a waiting line.

 - All staff should wear gloves at all times.

 - All staff should wash their hands regularly and avoid touching faces or germy surfaces (like door handles, etc.)